 Tooth Whitening in Melbourne's CBD

-Some people may experience tooth sensitivity during whitening treatments.
+Some people may experience tooth sensitivity during or shortly after whitening treatments.

 Others have reported some discomfort in the gums.